JaqiKal/ScrollStack/README.md

 ### Project Tracking (GitHub Projects)

-The project use a Kanban board for organization, serving as a dynamic document continually managed to effectively prioritize and organize workload.
-The board categorized tasks into various stages, from Backlog for items not yet started to Done for completed tasks.
-As development commenced on a User Story, it transitioned from Backlog to In Progress, and upon completion, both the User Story and its associated Epic were moved to Done.
-Additionally, unresolved bugs were tracked separately until resolved, at which point they were also moved to the Done column.
-Kanban methodology proved invaluable in tracking project progress through its various phases, offering flexibility to adapt to the project's unique needs.
+ScrollStack employs a Kanban board for project tracking, organizing tasks into categories such as Backlog, In Progress, and Done.
+This dynamic document is continually managed to prioritize and organize the workload effectively, ensuring a flexible and responsive development process.

 For details please follow link to: [GitHub Project board](https://github.com/users/JaqiKal/projects/10).